iscc/iscc-specs/docs/specification.md

 ![iscc-creation-instance-id](images/iscc-creation-instance-id.svg)

-An ISCC generating application must provide a `instance_id` function that accepts the raw data file as input and returns an encoded Instance-ID and a full hex-encoded 256-bit top-hash.
+An ISCC generating application MUST provide a `instance_id` function that accepts the raw data file as input and returns an encoded Instance-ID and a full hex-encoded 256-bit top-hash.
 Generate an Instance-ID by this procedure:

 1. Split the raw bytes of the encoded media object into 64-kB chunks.
 2. For each chunk calculate the sha256d of the concatenation of a `0x00`-byte and the chunk bytes.
 We call the resulting values *leaf node hashes* (LNH).